 Is there any way to reduce the resolution of the movies?

 Yes.
 Click the gear icon in the movie player controls while the movie is playing.
 You can choose two quality levels: high and low.
 The low quality version reduces the resolution of the movie without significantly affecting image quality.
+Both can be seen in the image below.

 Do BrainPOP ELL movies have transcripts?